Sending Output Data

 Length of the payload sensor data block should be equal to samples_per_packet (as defined in the JSON Output Format Description) x number of sensor data columns per sample x 2 bytes/data value (example: a 6 sample data packet with 3-axes of accelerometer data would produce 6 x 3 x 2 = 36 bytes of channel data).

-The sync byte allows the Data Capture Lab to recover from dropped bytes or serial driver bit flipping that can sometimes occur, with little loss of data.
+The sync byte allows the Data Studio to recover from dropped bytes or serial driver bit flipping that can sometimes occur, with little loss of data.

 The channel will specify which channel data is coming through.
 This leaves open the possibility of sending recognition data or data of various sample rates through different channels.
 Currently, channel will default to 0